nus-cs2103-AY2324S1/tp/docs/tutorials/AddRemark.md

 <box type="warning" seamless>

 You must delete LoveBook’s storage file located at `/data/LoveBook.json` before running it!
-Not doing so will cause LoveBook to default to an empty height book!
+Not doing so will cause LoveBook to default to an empty love book!

 </box>